boldingd/EclipsePhaseContent/IndependantAerostats.md

 Botany is also something of a nexus of smuggling on Venus, with countless stolen or illegal goods up for sale in its markets.
 The habitat also offers a number of illicit services.
 The Scum offer any number of hedonistic pursuits, mediated only by consent, while criminal gangs offer darker services – a notable example being the SP Crew, an especially brutal gang that specializes in strike-breaking.
+And the Botany Union protects the aerostat's few legitimate businesses, while also handling the thankless task of keeping the habitat from plummeting from the sky.

 While soul-traders have been substantially kept away from Botany, the habitat also hosts Ereshkigal, a black-market psychosurgeon notable for her willingness to do anything to any ego, subject only to payment.
 She is also notable for her entourage, which is also a demonstration of power: she is escorted by eight people whose egos she accessed and conditioned for complete obedience.